National Science Board: Background

 The National Science Board was created through the National Science Foundation Act of 1950: There is established in the executive branch of the Government an independent agency to be known as the National Science Foundation (hereinafter referred to as the "Foundation").
 The Foundation shall consist of a National Science Board (hereinafter referred to as the "Board") and a Director.As an independent federal agency, NSF does not fall within a cabinet department; rather NSF's activities are guided by the National Science Board.
 The board was established by the Congress to serve as a national science policy body, and to oversee and guide the activities of NSF.
 It has dual responsibilities to: a) provide independent national science policy advice to the president and the Congress; and b) establish policies for NSF.

 The board meets five times per year to review and approve major NSF awards and new programs, provide policy direction to NSF, and address significant science- and engineering-related national policy issues.
 It initiates and conducts studies and reports on a broad range of policy topics, and publishes policy papers or statements on issues of importance to U.S. science and engineering research and education enterprises.
 The board identifies issues that are critical to NSF's future, and approves NSF's strategic plan and the annual budget submission to the Office of Management and Budget (OMB).
 Specifically, the board analyzes NSF's budget to ensure progress and consistency in keeping with the strategic direction set for NSF and to ensure balance between new investments and core programs.

 Composition

 The president appoints 24 members of the National Science Board for six year terms.
 The NSF director serves as an ex officio 25th member.
 Every two years, one-third (eight) of the members rotate off the board and eight new members are appointed (or occasionally re-appointed) to serve six-year terms.
 Board member nominations are based on distinguished service and eminence in research, education and/or public service.
 Members are drawn from academia and industry, and represent a diverse range of science, technology, engineering, and education disciplines and geographic areas.

+In May 2024, Dario Gil and Victor McCrary were elected and re-elected as chair and vice chair, respectively, for a period of two years.